infi418/music/README.md

 # MUSIC
-  tried to make MUSIC app using block methode and REST API
+  tried to make MUSIC app using block method and REST API
  <br>
  <br>
 <table>